Text: Monica Devi Lim

 Some of the ultramarathons Stephen has completed in Singapore include the SGX Bull Charge Charity Run in 2020 where he covered 800 kilometres over 13 days.
 In 2015, as part of SG50 celebrations, he ran 50 kilometres a day for 50 days – a total of 2,500 kilometres.
-Five years before that, he emerged as champion at NTU’s Run Round Singapore, completing 218 kilometres in just over 34 hours.
+In 2005, he emerged as champion at NTU’s Run Round Singapore, completing 168 kilometres in 24 hours 44 minutes.

 Stephen’s son David, also participated in the 2018 Race Across Scotland as a competitor, just like his father.

 The avid runner has tackled routes in Brazil, Australia, Algeria and Jordan.
 But how does Stephen decide on which international extreme endurance race to participate in?
 He studies the races carefully and chooses those that are difficult and have “special characteristics”.
 For example, the Ladakh Marathon in Leh (northern India), is known as one of the toughest in the world as it takes place at over 5,000 metres above sea level.